 2000 Bachelor Adult Education, University Western Sydney

-EXHIBITIONS/ RESIDENCIES/ WORKSHOPS
+SELECTED EXHIBITIONS/ RESIDENCIES/ WORKSHOPS

 2025 Masterclass Magnum Photos & Fujifilm Masterclass in Contemporary Image Making, Tokyo, Japan